List of Regular Show characters: Internet/Streaming

 Internet (voiced by Roger Craig Smith as Internet and Keith David as Streaming) is a Wi-Fi computer robot created by DVD to seek revenge against his father.
 After they kill Betamax, Ampex Quadruplex, and Floppy Disc, Internet betrays DVD and kills his father when they try to reconcile, deeming both Laserdisc and DVD obsolete and declaring streaming, P.C.s, laptops, and tablets to be the future.
 Using the universal remote, the Disc Masters were able to defeat Internet by directing everyone on the battlefield to target the Wi-Fi server tower that's powering him, shutting him down.
 However, Internet survives and vows to return, planning to make streaming the future.
 When the park gang travel to Planet Nielsen to find the Seer, they discover it is under Internet's control (who is now upgraded to Streaming and now has a more powerful form) and they fight their way through Nielsen against Streaming and his stream box bots with the help from HD-DVD, Blu-Ray, Reel-to-Reel, and Black-and-White.
 Although the park gang, HD-DVD, and Blu-Ray manage to escape, Reel-to-Reel and Black-and-White are killed by Streaming.
 In the final season finale, he and the stream box bots assist Anti-Pops and his henchmen in the fight between Pops and the park gang and upgrades himself to a more powerful form with the help of his minions, but is defeated by the combined forces of the park gang, Guardians of Eternal Youth, Party Horse, HD-DVD, Blu-ray, Baby Ducks, Carter and Briggs, Gary, Death, and the Guardian of Lolliland.

 Stream Box Bots

 The Stream Box Bots are robots that resemble stream boxes and are Streaming's troops.
 In "Meet the Seer", when the park gang travel to Planet Neilson, they encounter some of the robot, who become hostile upon recognizing the Disc Masters.
 They continue to attack the park gang, Reel-to-Reel, Black-and-White, HD-DVD, and Blu-ray until Streaming joins the fight.
 They and Streaming join Anti-Pops in the fight between Pops and the park gang where they fuse with Streaming and upgrade him to a much stronger form.

+Bring 'Em Back Jack

+Bring 'Em Back Jack (voiced by John Cygan) is the bounty hunter and the main antagonist in "Benson's Car".
+He was hired by Benson to hunt down the thieves who stole his car, unaware that Mordecai and Rigby actually took it to be repaired.
+After a nasty encounter with Jack, Benson learns that truth and tries to get Jack to stop.
+Jack, in his thirst for violence, still attempts to shoot the duo, but ends up destroying Benson's car after Benson pushes them out of the way.
+Furious with Jack for double-crossing him, Benson refuses to hand over the reward money and calls the cops on him, forcing Jack to escape empty handed.